WindVChen/Solution-For-AISafety-CVPR2022/README.md

  defense (**20 or more points boost**).

 ### Training Details
-- First, please refer to [SwinTransformer](https://github.com/microsoft/Swin-Transformer) to train a SwinTransformer-Tiny in a standard way, as the challenge forbids the use of pretrained model.
+- First-step: please refer to [SwinTransformer](https://github.com/microsoft/Swin-Transformer) to train a SwinTransformer-Tiny in a standard way, as the challenge forbids the use of pretrained model.
 Also, the train code for Swin-Transformer in RobustART seems failed to reach a very good result, so we advise to train by the official implementation code (**1 or more points boost**).
-- Then, you can train based on the model got from the first step, just run:
+- Second-step: you can train based on the model got from the first step, just run:

   ```python prototype/prototype/solver/cls_solver.py```